TRIQS/triqs/doc/reference/gfs/py/transforms.rst

    :include-source:
    :scale: 70

-The same command can be used for real-time, real-frequency transformations.
+The same command can be used for real-time <-> real-frequency transformations.

 Legendre to Matsubara
 ---------------------